alexbfree/thesis/src/chapter-1.md

 Background and Motivation for this Research{#1.1}
 -------------------------------------------

-We live in an increasingly **data-centric** world, where direct and indirect interactions with computer systems depend upon the collection, storage and use of personal data about individuals.
-Motivated to reduce costly human interaction and scale to serve more customers, organisations **capture and represent individuals as data** and rely increasingly on the **interpretation of those datapoints to make decisions** - decisions that affect our everyday life in myriad ways, from determining eligibility to access particular services, benefits or products or targeting advertisements or recommendations to influence how people behave.
-Thus, data about people has become extremely valuable; _'the new oil'_ [@toonders2014] at the core of a model of **surveillance capitalism** [@zuboff2019] that extracts and exploits data for profit.
+We live in an increasingly data-centric world, where direct and indirect interactions with computer systems depend upon the collection, storage and use of personal data about individuals.
+Motivated to reduce costly human interaction and scale to serve more customers, organisations capture and represent individuals as data and rely increasingly on the interpretation of those datapoints to make decisions—decisions that affect our everyday life in myriad ways, from determining eligibility to access particular services, benefits or products or targeting advertisements or recommendations to influence how people behave.
+Thus, data about people has become extremely valuable; 'the new oil' [@toonders2014] at the core of a model of _surveillance capitalism_ [@zuboff2019] that extracts and exploits data for profit.

-This multi-party use of data has resulted in a splintering [@lemley2021] of our 'digital selves' across hundreds of different organisations' computer systems, creating _"a chaos of multiplicity"_ [@bødker2015] where data becomes **trapped** [@abiteboul2015] and hard to manage.
-Current data practices **cause harm to individuals** through anxiety, distraction and a sense of being overwhelmed [@fu2020; @timely2020].
-Many people believe **data use harms society too**, due to the ease with which people's attention and beliefs are manipulated, risking radicalisation and a loss of democratic freedom [@thompson2011; @chan2019].
-It is generally accepted that there is **a power imbalance** _"in the amount of information about individuals held by industry and governments, and the lack of knowledge and ability of the same individuals to control the use of that information"_ [@wef2014context].
+This multi-party use of data has resulted in a splintering [@lemley2021] of our _digital selves_ across hundreds of different organisations' computer systems, creating 'a chaos of multiplicity' [@bødker2015] where data becomes trapped [@abiteboul2015] and hard to manage.
+Current data practices cause harm to individuals through anxiety, distraction and a sense of being overwhelmed [@fu2020; @timely2020].
+Data use can harm society too, due to the ease with which people's attention and beliefs are manipulated, risking radicalisation and a loss of democratic freedom [@thompson2011; @chan2019].
+It is generally accepted that:

+> _"There is_ a power imbalance _in the amount of information about individuals held by industry and governments, and the lack of knowledge and ability of the same individuals to control the use of that information."_—@wef2014context

 To address this power imbalance, people need to achieve a more effective relationship with their own data.
 This has been conceptualised as a lack of _agency_ (the ability to act for oneself), _negotiability_ (the ability to exert influence over data use within the system as things change), and _legibility_ (the ability to understand one's data and its implications) [@mortier2014].
-Currently, users of today's digital services typically experience a _'point of severance'_ [@luger2013]: they are forced to sacrifice their data and are then cut out of the loop.
+Currently, users of today's digital services typically experience a _point of severance_ [@luger2013]: they are forced to sacrifice their data and are then cut out of the loop.
 Without understanding of how they are currently seen through data, people face risks of unfair treatment, or physical or psychological harm [@bowyer2018family; @crossley2022].
 Left unexplored and unchallenged, the situation will not improve, as the datafication of society grows, and user agency continues to diminish.

 This thesis focuses on the apparent power imbalance and explores ways in which individual agency, legibility and negotiability can be improved.
 Through academic inquiry over two Case Studies, it makes a novel contribution to knowledge, arriving at a deep understanding of how people relate to data, what capabilities people need, and how they would like service providers to handle their data.
 Existing Human-Computer Interaction (HCI) research tends to focus upon the mechanisms by which humans interact with data without considering the sociotechnical perspective.
 This thesis defines a new, broader frame for this problem space, building upon Human Data Interaction (HDI) [@mortier2013; @mortier2014] theory to encompass sociotechnical and commercial realities of today's data-centric world.
 The new framing offered (and explained in depth) is **Human Data Relations (HDR)**.
 If societal benefits are to be achieved, these data needs must be pursued in practice.
 This motivates the second discussion chapter, which seeks to extend the contribution of the thesis by mapping out the landscape of obstacles, opportunities and insights in HDR, so that future researchers and innovators will be better equipped to explore and pursue the empowerment of individuals through personal data at a societal level.